kariuki-george/todo/Readme.md

 The todo list minimal feature set includes:

-Add, remove, edit todos
+- Add, remove, edit todos
-Mark todos as "done"
+- Mark todos as "done"
-Save and load todos
+- Save and load todos

 ## Key features

-- Has a plug configurable storage backend
+- Has a configurable storage backend

   1. Full pledged db with with rusqlite - coming soon
   2. In memory hashmap that saves and loads from the fs

-- Has two distint user interfaces
+- Has two distinct user interfaces\*
   1. A command line interface
   2. A web version using axum - coming soon

-## Limitations

-- Saving the in-memory hashmap will run only on exit command.
-So incase of - premature exit [CTRL+C], new mutations will be lost.
-- If the data flushed in the file from the hashmap is tampered with, there is risk of data loss.

 ## Architecture

 - Todo-logic

   - Contains all structs, enums describing the todos
-  - Contains todo methods (add, remove, etc) trait that datastore(hashmap, rustqlite) should implement.
+  - Contains todo methods (add, remove, etc) trait that datastores(hashmap, rustqlite) should implement.
-  - Contains trait implementation for extra functionality
+  - Contains traits implementation for extra functionality

 - Store-hashmap